analogdevicesinc/VSCode-Maxim/userguide.md

-# How to Use Visual Studio Code with Maxim's Microcontrollers (Windows)
+# How to Use Visual Studio Code with Maxim's Microcontrollers (Windows & Linux)

 ## Table of Contents
-_If this is your first time with this document, it's recommended that the sections below be worked through in order._

 * [Introduction](#introduction)
 * [De-Mystifying the SDK Toolchain](#de-mystifying-the-sdk-toolchain)
 * [Integrating the Toolchain](#integrating-the-toolchain)